 What banks work best for Profit First?

-If you're ready to implement Profit First, your current bank might not be the right fit.
-Traditional banks typically limit business customers to one or two checking accounts and charge monthly maintenance fees for each additional account.
-Those fees make the Profit First system expensive to maintain.
+If you're ready to implement Profit First, your current bank might be the biggest obstacle standing in your way.
+Traditional banks typically limit businesses to one or two checking accounts and charge monthly maintenance fees for each additional account, which makes the five-account structure expensive before you've allocated a single dollar.
+Look for a banking platform that checks these boxes:

 How to set up Profit First in Relay